 Performance measures describe the physical performance of a roadway with regard to travel demand and a variety of other factors both within and outside of the transportation agency's control.
-Within physical roadway performance measures, the primary focus is on the fluctuation of travel time across the year given recurring and non-recurring changes in demand.
-To develop a comprehensive picture of the quality of service along a particular facility means tracking demand and travel times on a continuous basis
+Within physical roadway performance measures, the primary focus is on the fluctuation of travel time across the year given recurring and nonrecurring changes in demand.
+To develop a comprehensive picture of the quality of service along a particular facility means tracking demand and travel times on a continuous basis.

-It is important to identify travel-time performance measures that are relevant to travelers and freight carriers.
-The performance measures presented below are focused on travel time, which is influenced by fluctuations in both demand and supply (i.e., maintenance, utility work, snow and ice, etc.).
+It is important to identify travel time performance measures that are relevant to travelers and freight carriers.
+The performance measures presented below are focused on travel time, which is influenced by fluctuations in both demand and supply (i.e., maintenance, utility work, snow and ice).
 The following five reliability measures were found to be most relevant to the user categories and are most widely used by transportation agencies:

-- Planning Time (95th Percentile Travel Time).
-This is the length of a particular trip in minutes that a traveler can use in planning to assure arrival as scheduled (required) 95% of the time.
-It is calculated by computing the 95th percentile travel time for a specific trip measured over a given time period (i.e., six months or one year).
-This measure estimates how large delay will be during the heaviest traffic days. - Buffer Index.
+- 1. Planning time (95th percentile travel time).
+This is the length of a particular trip in minutes that a traveler can use in planning to ensure arrival as scheduled (required) 95% of the time.
+It is calculated by computing the 95th percentile travel time for a specific trip measured over a given time period (i.e., 6 months or 1 year).
+This measure estimates how large delay will be during the heaviest traffic days. - 2.
+Buffer index.
 This is the difference between the 95th percentile travel time and the average travel time, divided by the average travel time for specific trips.
 (The median travel time is often used.)
-The buffer index represents the extra time (as a multiplier of average time) that travelers must add to their average travel time when planning trips to ensure on-time arrival 95% of the time. - Planning-Time Index.
-This is the 95th percentile travel time divided by the free-flow travel-time index.
+The buffer index represents the extra time (as a multiplier of average time) that travelers must add to their average travel time when planning trips to ensure on-time arrival 95% of the time. - 3.
+Planning-time index.
+This is the 95th percentile travel time divided by the free-flow travel time index.
 The planning-time index can also be understood as the ratio of travel time on the worst workday of the month over the time required to make the same trip at free-flow speeds.
-Consequently, the planning-time index represents the factor to multiply free-flow travel time to ensure on-time arrival with high probability (19 workdays out of 20 workdays per month would yield a 95th percentile measure). - Travel-Time Index.
+Consequently, the planning-time index represents the factor to multiply free-flow travel time to ensure on-time arrival with high probability (19 workdays out of 20 workdays per month would yield a 95th percentile measure). - 4.
+Travel time index.
 This is the ratio of the average travel time in the peak period to the travel time at free-flow conditions.
-It is a measure of average congestion rather than travel-time reliability.
-Nevertheless, it is an important measure because it can be directly compared to the planning time index. - Percent On-time Arrival.
-This is the percent of trips that are completed within a given target schedule.
-It is best suited for tracking the performance of scheduled trips (such as buses and light rail).
+It is a measure of average congestion rather than of travel time reliability.
+Nevertheless, it is an important measure because it can be directly compared to the planning-time index. - 5.
+Percentage on-time arrival.
+This is the percentage of trips that are completed within a given target schedule.
+This measure is best suited for tracking the performance of scheduled trips (such as buses and light rail).